 - 65% of non-native English speakers prefer content in their native tongue, even though they are highly proficient in English.
 (CSA Research)

-- translating and localizing your content for United States, China, Japan, and Germany will give you access to 50% of worldwide sales potential
+- translating and localizing your content for the United States, China, Japan, and Germany will give you access to 50% of worldwide sales potential

 - more than 50% of all Google queries are performed in languages other than English